Essential Tools for Indian Cooking

 In this list of 10 items, I would consider the top four as absolute essentials.
 The rest of the tools in this list come in handy when you want to make Indian flatbreads (roti) and idli at home.

 Pressure cooker – It is hard to imagine an Indian Kitchen without a pressure cooker.
-It is used to speed up cooking times for pulses, and lentils, amongst other things.
-If you live in a country where Instant Pot is available, then don’t even think of buying any other cooker (read here to know why).
-If Instant Pot is not an option, then Hawkins is a good alternative.
+It is used to speed up cooking times for pulses and lentils, amongst other things.
+I prefer an electric pressure cooker such as an Instant Pot.
+If Instant Pot is not an option, then a stovetop cooker like Hawkins is a good alternative.

 Instant Pot Pressure Cooker